Suyoga28/Agrichoice/README.md

-"This is my first website's frontend code in HTML and CSS"
+"This REPO contains my first website's frontend code in HTML and CSS"